Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone: Immediate applications of the orbit-averaged approach

-\paragraph{Orbit averaged Monte Carlo.} Monte Carlo codes to evolve stellar dynamics in a period-by-period fashion can accurately account for loss cone captures only when the relaxation time of an orbit $t_\mathrm{rlx}$ is larger than the orbital period.
-In fact, a star is immediately removed by the system as soon as its scaled angular momentum is smaller than $\R_\LC$.
-Our simple orbit averaged model suggests a simple approach to account for the full loss cone regime: a star as captured if it is scattered at a point of the orbit such that
+\paragraph{Orbit-averaged Monte Carlo.} Monte Carlo codes to solve the OAFPE in a period-by-period fashion can accurately account for loss cone captures only when $t_\mathrm{rlx}>P$.
+In fact, a star is immediately removed by the system as soon as $\R < \R_\LC$ \citep[see ][sec.
+4.2, for an example where the period-by-period approach fails]{mancieriHangingCliffEMRI2024}.
+Eq.~\eqref{eq:sink_term} suggests a prescription to account for the full loss cone regime.
+As $t_\rlx$ sets the time for relaxation to change orbital angular momentum, a star is captured if it is scattered at a point of the orbit such that